pharmlife/python_developer_tech_test/README.md

 The test should only take an hour or two.

 # The task ...
-"People and its aliases".
+"A collection of People".

 In the same folder as this one you will find an service specification for the Peoples API (People.md).